- Kyler Murray’s average odds to win Offensive Rookie of the Year have been shortened to +220

 - Is Murray still the best bet on the board, or has all his value dried up?

 Kyler Murray’s NFL ceiling may be sky-high, but the value in his Offensive Rookie of the Year odds is at an all-time low.
 The number one pick opened as a big favorite to win the award back in April, and the separation between himself and the rest of the rookie class continues to grow in the eyes of online betting sites.

 2019 NFL Offensive Rookie of the Year Odds

 *Odds taken 06/18/19

-Despite opening with odds just longer than +200 at most online sportsbooks back in April, MyBookie initially offered Murray at +600 to win NFL OROY.
-We implored you to snatch up that value while you could, because it predictably didn’t last long.
-Now Murray’s odds have been shortened to +250 on that site, making it extremely difficult to back him despite the glowing reviews coming out of Arizona’s OTAs.
+Despite opening with odds just longer than +200 back in April, there were odds on Murray as high as +600 if you shopped around.
+We implored you to snatch up that value while you could because it predictably didn’t last long.
+Now Murray’s odds have been shortened to +250, making it extremely difficult to back him despite the glowing reviews coming out of Arizona’s OTAs.

 Murray Has Exceeded Expectations so Far

 He’s already drawing comparisons to Russell Wilson and has blown away his teammates with his combination of speed, poise and accuracy.